 - What time of day are they most active?

 This information is the key to success on social media.
-The most important thing about your social media strategy is to constantly measure the engagement levels of your posts, and alter your course accordingly.
+The most important thing about your strategy is to constantly measure engagement levels, and alter your course accordingly.
 Check out third-party tools like BuzzSumo to get some cross-network data on how you’re doing — your social strategy should be backed up by other digital strategies like content marketing, influencer outreach, and digital PR.